Sunderland man stashed half a million pounds of drugs behind a piano

 This will run concurrently alongside a separate 15-year custodial sentence for manslaughter after he killed a man after putting a firework through his letterbox.

-A 38-month prison sentence was also given to Liddle, of Thorpness Road, Sunderland.
+A 38-month prison sentence was also given to Liddle, of Thorpeness Road, Sunderland.

 Judge Adams said: “Police officers recovered just over a kilogram of cocaine.